PoJD/can/README.md

 * Registers for all NORMAL and COMPLEX messages for a given floor (the floor has to be setup in EEPROM first)
 * For a given message, it would take the canID and translate it using relayMappings.h to actual port and bit to change (to assure labels on the relay do match lines in the relayMappings file)
 * As of firmware version 3, CanRelay also supports receiving CONFIG messages (nodeID has to match the floor this time exactly), then it assumes exactly 3 bytes of data and uses these to set new mapping from nodeID to output number
+* As of firmware version 3, CanRelay also understands MAPPING message types and would reply with runtime mappings set for this floor.
+See more details below

 #### Mapping of ports
 * See https://github.com/PoJD/can/blob/master/CanRelay.X/relayMappings.c for details (mappings outputs to ports and bits to change
 * CanRelay keeps internally all mappings from output numbers as visible on the silkscreen (1..30) to output PORTs and bits to change and in addition to that allows a dynamic "map" from nodeID to a given output.
 Multiple outputs can be configured to be mapped to the same nodeID, e.g. being able to set multiple switches to switch on the same light
 * CanRelay stores the dynamic mappings in EEPROM, starting from bucket 1 (byte 2)
-* The received messages should have 3 bytes: mapping number, nodeID, output number.
+* The received CONFIG messages should have 3 bytes: mapping number, nodeID, output number.
 Mapping number should be in range 1..0xFF and marks the position in DAO to store this mapping into.
 Mind that the firmware does not check whether all previous mappings were set, if not, this new would get effectively ignored on next startup since all mappings are assumed to be present in EEPROM in sequence from bucket 1. nodeID shall be any 8 bit value representing the nodeID as transmitted over CAN.
 Output number shall be any number in range 1..30 and marks the respective output label on the silkscreen
 * File canRelayMappings.sh contains all mappings for both floors that are now used

 ## Communication Protocol